We look down on Agate Beach before descending the steep, winding trail at Patrick’s Point in Northern California.

 As my mother used to say, “Work as if everything depends on you.
 Pray as if everything depends on God.”
 And that again brings me to my knees in the uncertain but enticing waters of acquiring book rights and taking publishing risks.

-Each author will receive a statement (usually accompanied by a check) listing how many of their books sold last year, how many were returned, how many were given away as samples and review copies, the gross and net income we received for those sales, and the amount of the author’s royalties for 2014.
+Each author will receive a statement (usually accompanied by a check) listing how many of their books sold last year, how many were returned, how many were given away as samples and review copies, the gross and net income we received for those sales, and the amount of author royalties for.
 I read through each line of these reports before they are sent to our authors.

 In addition, Larry has print-outs for me of income, expenses, inventory, etc. I look these over, too, and bring my questions back to him.
 He patiently provides answers and makes adjustments where needed.